Unveiling the Mystery of Israel's Partial Hardening and Ultimate Salvation

 The Tabernacle of Moses, Mishkan in Hebrew, also originates from the same root word and specifically means “the place of dwelling.”
 God’s promise to Israel was that He would dwell in their midst, suggesting they would all see Him,[xxi] as it is written, “The Lord has made bare His holy arm In the eyes of all the nations; And all the ends of the earth shall see The salvation of our God” (Isaiah 52:10).

-For this purpose, the Tabernacle was built for God to dwell and rest with His people.
+For this purpose, the Tabernacle was built so that God could dwell and rest with His people.
 Therefore, the Tabernacle is the embodiment of the Shechinah and is considered the same.[xxii]
 As it is written, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God” (Revelation 21:3).

 God’s face was hidden from Israel for a season but has now been revealed through Yeshua.
 The Apostle John gave witness of this revelation when he said: “The Word became flesh and dwelt among us, and we beheld [we saw] His glory, the glory as of the only begotten of the Father, full of grace and truth” (John 1:14).
 Therefore, all who have seen Yeshua have also seen the Father.[xxiv]